octocampus/starburst-data/README.md

  - Right-click on Thread Group > Add > Listener > View Results Tree.
  - Right-click on Thread Group > Add > Listener > Summary Report.

+### Summary

+JMeter was utilized to benchmark the query performance of Starburst Enterprise and Dremio when accessing the same Iceberg tables stored in MinIO S3, using a Hive Metastore deployed in Kubernetes.These results can guide optimization efforts and inform decisions on choosing the right query engine based on specific use cases and workload requirements